t-naoya/rosvc/index.md

 ### MUSDB18
 The source and reference singers are from the MUSDB18 dataset.
-Singing voices are extracted by the music source separation model called <a href="https://github.com/sony/ai-research-code/tree/master/d3net">D3Net</a>.
+Singing voices are extracted from music by the music source separation model called <a href="https://github.com/sony/ai-research-code/tree/master/d3net">D3Net</a>.
 Note that the models are trained uging NHSS and NUS48E datasets, so this is samples from **unseen domain data**.

 |              | Sample 1<BR>AM Contra → Carlos Gonzalez | Sample 2<BR> Mu → AM Contra | Sample 3<BR>Cristina Vane → Mu |